Destination: Baku (also Quba)

 - Mission 5: Stroll through the Baku oil fields without any trespassing ordeals (ACCOMPLISHED).

-- Mission 5: Dine in the retired TU-134B aeroplane restaurant built into a mountain in Quba (DEFERRED).
+- Mission 6: Dine in the retired TU-134B aeroplane restaurant built into a mountain in Quba (SEMI-ACCOMPLISHED).

 Highlight: Sitting hypnotically by Yanar Dag (natural, constantly-burning hillside gas fire) after dark.
 Although a few marshmallows wouldn’t have gone amiss.